 Rustic Yet Refined

 One of our favorite elements of French country style homes is the balance they strike between aristocratic sophistication and rural charm.
-The exterior tends to be a welcoming one that carries into the interior with metal roofing mixed with real slate for authenticity and hand-crafted stone cut from quarries at the homesite.
+The exterior tends to be a welcoming one that carries into the interior.
+Metal roofing combines with real slate and hand-crafted stone cut from quarries at the homesite for an authentic, elegant feel.
 As we touched on above, French country decor is steeped in rich tradition.
 It’s usually divided between cottage rustic and château, bringing the best of both worlds in (to taste) while coordinating all design decisions with the practical and aesthetic needs of the future homeowner.

 Borrowing from the Past